Expect Copper prices to trade lower today: Angel Commodities

 Outlook

-LME Copper prices are currently trading higher by 0.1 percent at $5489/t.
-Prices are expected to trade lower today as high inventories at both LME and Shanghai warehouses will add to supply woes.
-Also, investors will cautiously await inflation numbers from China due tomorrow and G7 Meetings later this week.
+LME Copper prices are currently trading higher by 0.4 percent at $5520/t.
+Prices are expected to trade lower today as string of disappointing data releases from China this week will hurt demand.
+Besides, high inventories at both LME and Shanghai warehouses still fuel supply glut concerns.
+Also, investors will cautiously await G7 Meetings later this week.
 We expect MCX copper prices to trade lower today.

 For all commodities report, click here